php-soap/ext-soap-engine/README.md

 In ext-soap, there are some well known issues regarding the HTTP layer.
 Therefore we recommend using the [PSR-18 based transport](https://github.com/php-soap/psr18-transport/) instead of the once above.
+Besides dealing with some issues, it also provides a set of middleware for dealing with some common issues you might not be able to solve with the regular SoapClient.

 ## Configuration options